flipdidip/SciFiNovel/docs/github-secrets-setup.md

-# GitHub Secrets Setup for SciFiNovel
+# GitHub Secrets Setup for The Extinction Gradient

 ## Required Secrets